The Xometry app works best with JavaScript enabled!

 What Are the Types of Thermoplastic Elastomers (TPEs)?

-There are many different grades of TPE material, however, listed below are the most commonly used types of TPE:
+There are many different grades of TPE material; however, listed below are the most commonly used types of TPE:

-1. Styrenic Block Copolymers (TPE-S): Used in footwear and seals and is one of the most widely used TPEs.
+1. Styrenic Block Copolymers (TPE-S): Used in footwear and seals, and is one of the most widely used TPEs.

 2. Thermoplastic Polyolefins (TPO): Typically used in applications where standard polypropylene is not sufficient in terms of toughness.

 3. Thermoplastic Vulcanisates (TPV): A specially prepared mixture of EPDM (ethylene propylene diene monomer) and PP (polypropylene).
-This type of TPE has high-temperature resistance of up to 120C and is used for automotive seals.
+This type of TPE has high-temperature resistance of up to 120 °C and is used for automotive seals.

-5. Thermoplastic Copolyesters (TPE-E): Has an excellent temperature resistance of up to 140C, one of the highest possible with TPE material.
+5. Thermoplastic Copolyesters (TPE-E): Have an excellent temperature resistance of up to 140 °C, one of the highest possible with TPE material.
 TPE-E also has excellent chemical resistance.

-6. Melt-Processable Rubber (MPR): Designed to replace nitrile rubber and as such has excellent resistance to oils and grease.
+6. Melt-Processable Rubber (MPR): Designed to replace nitrile rubber and, as such, has excellent resistance to oils and grease.
 MPR also shares other properties with standard rubber, like good stress relaxation properties and good rebound resilience.

 For more information, see our article on Types of Thermoplastic Elastomers.